Terms of Engagement

 Invoices and Charging Rates

-- In our Client Care letter sent to all Clients we will provide a written estimate of costs.
+• In our Client Care letter sent to all Clients, we will provide a written estimate of costs.
 All work done by Kidwells Law is charged for on an hourly basis unless a capped rate, fixed fee, insurance funding or Conditional Fee Agreement has been agreed.
 You will have been advised at the time of your original instructions or shortly thereafter of the identity of the fee-earner responsible for your matter together with details of the applicable hourly rate or written estimate.
 Charges will be made for letters written and received, all telephone calls and emails relating to your matter.
 Charges may also be applied for photocopying and facsimile charges together with other incidental expenses.

-- Our hourly rates have to be reviewed periodically to reflect increases in overhead costs and inflation.
+• Our hourly rates have to be reviewed periodically to reflect increases in overhead costs and inflation.
 Normally rates are reviewed with effect from 1 January each year.
 If a review is carried out before this matter has been concluded, we will inform you of any variation in the rate before it takes effect.

-- In addition to the time spent, we may take into account a number of factors including any need to carry out work outside our normal office hours, the complexity of the issues, the speed at which action has to be taken, any particular specialist expertise which the case may demand.
+• In addition to the time spent, we may take into account a number of factors including any need to carry out work outside our normal office hours, the complexity of the issues, the speed at which action has to be taken, any particular specialist expertise which the case may demand.
 An increase in the rates may be applied to such factors and we will notify you prior to undertaking the work should this occur.

-- For copying documents, you will be charged £0.25 per copy for black and white and £1 per copy for colour and time taken for copying by an assistant; assistant rates being £95.00 per hour.
+• For copying documents, you will be charged £0.25 per copy for black and white and £1 per copy for colour and time taken for copying by an assistant; assistant rates being £95.00 per hour.

-- Charges are made for copying because documents and bundles may need to be copied so as to be relied on at court and may have an effect on your matter if incorrectly done.
+• Charges are made for copying because documents and bundles may need to be copied so as to be relied on at court and may have an effect on your matter if incorrectly done.

-- Our fee estimates do not include any expenses or payments to third parties which we may have to incur on your behalf.
+• Our fee estimates do not include any expenses or payments to third parties which we may have to incur on your behalf.
 These are known as “disbursements”.
 Examples of disbursements are travel expenses, telephone call charges, experts’ fees, Counsel’s fees, stamp duty and search fees.

-- To help you budget, it is our normal policy to send interim invoice including itemised costing on a regular basis as and when appropriate and these are to be regarded as final bills for the work done to the date stated on the invoice and not as a request for payment on account.
+• To help you budget, it is our normal policy to send an interim invoice including itemised costing on a regular basis as and when appropriate and these are to be regarded as final bills for the work done to the date stated on the invoice and not as a request for payment on account.

-- Payments to others will be invoiced as and when they are incurred, we reserve the right to require payment in advance (and will normally do so for any substantial payment to others).
+• Payments to others will be invoiced as and when they are incurred, we reserve the right to require payment in advance (and will normally do so for any substantial payment to others).

-- Our bills, whether interim or final, are payable within 14 days of receipt and we reserve the right to cease acting for you if we do not receive payment in accordance with these terms.
+• Our bills, whether interim or final, are payable within 14 days of receipt and we reserve the right to cease acting for you if we do not receive payment in accordance with these terms.
 Should any transaction or matter not proceed, we will make a charge for our time and any payments to others and fixed costs incurred.

-- It is normal practice to ask clients to pay interim invoices and sums of money from time to time on account of the charges and expenses which are expected in the following weeks or months.
+• It is normal practice to ask clients to pay interim invoices and sums of money from time to time on account of the charges and expenses which are expected in the following weeks or months.
 We find that this helps clients in budgeting for costs as well as keeping them informed of the legal expenses which are being incurred.
-If such requests are not met with prompt payment, delay in the progress of a case may result.
+If such requests are not met with prompt payment, a delay in the progress of a case may result.
 In the unlikely event of any bill or request for payment not being met, this firm must reserve the right to stop acting for you further.

-- Should your file be complex to cost, you may incur charges for the costing.
+• Should your file be complex to cost, you may incur charges for the costing.
 Our accounts rates are £95 plus VAT per hour.
 Should this type of file costing be necessary, we will advise you.

-- We accept all methods of payment for our Charges, Expenses and Disbursements and are happy to discuss this with you.
+• We accept all methods of payment for our Charges, Expenses and Disbursements and are happy to discuss this with you.
 Monies due to you from us will be paid by cheque or bank transfer but not in cash and will not be made payable to a third party.

-- Where it is necessary for us to carry out an electronic search on an individual we charge up to £10 plus VAT for each search.
+• Where it is necessary for us to carry out an electronic search on an individual we charge up to £10 plus VAT for each search.
 Electronic searches on a business incur a charge up to £20 plus VAT for each search.

-- All charges (including our costs and payments to others) are subject to VAT at the appropriate rate.
+• All charges (including our costs and payments to others) are subject to VAT at the appropriate rate.

-- In the event our invoice remains outstanding after 14 days we reserve the right to charge interest upon the outstanding invoice at the rate of 8% per annum.
+• In the event our invoice remains outstanding after 14 days we reserve the right to charge interest upon the outstanding invoice at the rate of 8% per annum.

 We are entitled to settle your outstanding invoice(s) from monies received or held on your behalf.
 If we are not paid in accordance with our agreed terms, we shall also be entitled to:

-- Suspend the provision of our services pending payment
+• Suspend the provision of our services pending payment

-- Terminate our retainer and delete Kidwells from the record in any court or other proceedings
+• Terminate our retainer and delete Kidwells from the record in any court or other proceedings

 If you object to the amount of our invoice (other than disbursements) from money held on account you have the right to have the invoice assessed by the Court.
 Your objection needs to be in writing to us within one month of delivery of the invoice.